scratchfoundation/scratch-link/Documentation/BluetoothLE.md

 - a string name from the [Characteristic Assigned Numbers table]( https://www.bluetooth.com/specifications/gatt/characteristic).

 The "encoding" property may be omitted; in this case the "message" is assumed to be a Unicode string.
-The SDM shall encode the string using UTF-8 and write the resulting bytes to the characteristic.
+Scratch Link shall encode the string using UTF-8 and write the resulting bytes to the characteristic.

 Bluetooth LE supports writing a value to a characteristic with or without a response.
 The "withResponse" property controls which of these modes shall be used for a particular write.
-- If true, the SDM shall write with response.
-That is, the SDM shall wait for the peripheral to confirm that the write was received without error, and the SDM's response to the client shall report any error reported by the BLE device.
+- If true, Scratch Link shall write with response.
+That is, Scratch Link shall wait for the peripheral to confirm that the write was received without error, and Scratch Link's response to the client shall report any error reported by the BLE peripheral.
 If the peripheral reports an error, that error shall be forwarded to the client as an error response to the "write" request.
-- If false or absent, the SDM shall write without response.
-That is, the SDM shall make a [best-effort delivery](https://en.wikipedia.org/wiki/Best-effort_delivery) attempt then report success.
+- If false or absent, Scratch Link shall write without response.
+That is, Scratch Link shall make a [best-effort delivery](https://en.wikipedia.org/wiki/Best-effort_delivery) attempt then report success.
 There is no way for the peripheral to report an error in this mode.
-- If the peripheral or characteristic does not support writing with response, the SDM may choose to write without response even when the "withResponse" flag is true.
+- If the peripheral or characteristic does not support writing with response, Scratch Link may choose to write without response even when the "withResponse" flag is true.

-On success, the SDM's **response** shall contain the number of bytes written, which may differ from the number of characters in the string value of the initiating request's "message" property:
+On success, Scratch Link's **response** shall contain the number of bytes written, which may differ from the number of characters in the string value of the initiating request's "message" property:
 ```json5
 {